 1) Why do more and spend more than you should?

-Sending a mail piece with return receipt requested when it’s not required is like being asked to run a marathon but running 35 miles instead of the required 26, just to make sure.
+Sending a mail piece with return receipt requested when you don’t have to is like running a marathon but running 35 miles instead of the required 26, just to make sure.
 Running the extra 9 miles is an arbitrary extension of the requirement.
-There’s no stopping you from just running 40 miles, or 45 miles, or more; and the same can be said about adding extra services to a mail piece.
-Those who commit to sending something with return receipt requested when it’s not required might as well keep going by adding “restricted delivery” service, or skipping the mail system all together and getting the document served by a local sheriff.
+There’s no stopping you from just running 40 miles, or 45 miles, or more.
+It’s the same if you add extra services to a mail piece.

 The additional “return receipt requested” service also comes with extra expense and headache.

-It’s like being asked to run a marathon, but running 35 miles instead of the required 26, just to make sure.
-Regarding cost, adding the service to a mail piece will add between $1.35 (electronic) and $2.70 (traditional) to the cost of the mailing.
+Regarding expense, the service adds between $1.35 (electronic) and $2.70 (traditional) to the cost of the mailing.
 This can really add up for a company who sends a medium or high volume of preliminary notices.
-Companies that send notices on approximately 10,000 projects each year, for example, would wind up spending about $50,000 in superfluous postage.
+For example, let’s look at companies that send notices on approximately 10,000 construction projects each year.
+They would wind up spending about $50,000 in superfluous postage.
 That’s a measurable amount of money to waste.

-Regarding headache, adding the service to a mail piece increases the overhead in managing the mailing, resulting in sending parties being required to do more to send and track the mail piece.
-This happens most obviously during the sending process, whereby companies must go through some extra effort and expense to prepare the mailing with the return receipt service.
-However, as this next point will explore, the real headache is in the potential extra work and liability associated with the mail piece after it is sent.
+Regarding headache, you increase the overhead of the mailing if you add the service.
+This results in more work on your end.
+This would happen during the sending process, whereby companies must go through some extra effort and expense to prepare the mailing with the return receipt service.
+However, the real headache is in the potential liability associated with the mail piece after you send it.

 2) Choosing to send with return receipt requested can actually create unnecessary burdens and legal obligations